 * Wen, J., Nasrallah, I., Abdulkadir, A., (2023).
 Genomic loci influence patterns of structural covariance in the human brain.
 PNAS.
 Link

-* Wen, J., (2024) Nine Neuroimaging-AI Endophenotypes Dissect Disease Heterogeneity and Similarity of Four Brain Disorders. medRxiv.
+* Wen, J., (2024) Nine Neuroimaging-AI Endophenotypes Dissect Disease Heterogeneity and Similarity of Four Brain Disorders.
+Nature Biomedical Engineering (in press).
 Link

 AI-derived endophenotypes are closer to underlying etiology and genetics, thereby providing the potential to model disease heterogeneity.
 It is well-known that the disease pathogenesis of brain diseases, e.g., AD, is multifaceted.
 Therefore, modeling disease effects using solely neuroimaging data may be insufficient!
 This is where other sources of biomedical data may come into play to shed new insights!